This post may contain affiliate links. Please see disclosure policy here.

 What is Kalua Pork?

 Kalua Pork is a traditional dish from Hawaii and is a whole pig, wrapped in banana leaves that is cooked in an underground oven and often served at a luau.
-This recipe gives you that delicious Hawaiian pork flavor with the use of your handy slow cooker.
+This recipe gives you that delicious Hawaiian pork flavor, but prepared in your oven, slow cooker, or Instant Pot.

 - Pork Roast.
 You can use a pork shoulders, pork butt, Boston butt or picnic roast.
 Just use a boneless roast.
 Trim off any large pieces of fat.